aman3o3o/RecordManager/README.md

 - JWT authentication
 - Password encryption
 - Forgot password via email
+- Dedicated ADMIN panel, where only ADMIN can view all registered Users and their Data in the database
 - MVC folder structure
 - Button click loader for user friendly